ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-webtransport-http2.md

 code, PROHIBITED_WT_CONNECT_DATA, indicating that additional data is prohibited on the Connect Stream when using "webtransport" as the `:protocol` value.

-In contrast, WebTransport Streams established with WTHEADERS frames can be opened at any time by either endpoint and therefore need not remain open beyond their immediate usage as part of the WebTransport protocol.

 ## Stream States